 Duration curve analysis of water quality data identifies different flow intervals, which can be used as a general indicator of the hydrologic condition at the specific monitoring location (i.e. lots of water versus little and to what relative degree).
-These intervals provide additional information in regard to patterns and conditions that are associated with the impairment.
+These intervals provide additional information regarding patterns and conditions that are associated with the impairment.